baiye225/UAVDataAnalysis/GrabIndex/README.md

-This file is used for grab index of start and end point of figure 8 flights
+This file is used for grabbing index of start and end point of figure 8 flights

 run main.m for single experiment (around 10 flights of each flight condition)